siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```
 ## Store Query

-Siddhi store queries are a set of siddhi queries that can be used to query database tables.
+Siddhi store queries are a set of on-demand queries that can be used to perform operations on Siddhi tables, windows, and aggregators.

 **Purpose**

-Store queries allow you to execute the following operations on database tables without the intervention of streams.
+Store queries allow you to execute the following operations on Siddhi tables, windows, and aggregators without the intervention of streams.

+Queries supported for tables:

 * SELECT
+* INSERT
 * DELETE
 * UPDATE
 * UPDATE OR INSERT

+Queries supported for windows and aggregators:

-* SELECT INSERT
+* SELECT

 This is be done by submitting the store query to the Siddhi application runtime using its `query()` method.

-In order to execute store queries, the Siddhi application of the siddhi application runtime you are using, should have
+In order to execute store queries, the Siddhi application of the Siddhi application runtime you are using, should have
- a store defined for the database which contains the table that needs to be queried.
+ a store defined, which contains the table that needs to be queried.

 **Example**